 Most food and beverage directors expect an average pour cost of, max, 20%, while the average pour cost in the industry is between 18% and 24%.
 Though the actual number will depend greatly on each bar’s pricing and what drinks guests tend to order.
 In general, you should strive to have your liquor pour cost at 15%, beer pricing for bars is a bit different and should fall roughly between 20 to 24%, 14 to 15% for spirits, and 20 to 25% for wine.And that all depends on your sales mix, meaning what percentage of your total sales come from liquor, beer, wine, and what brands, bottle sizes, etc. your bar uses.

 To get the most accurate calculations always account for the shot or container size.
-You should consider standard wine and liquor pours or which glass that your draft beer will be served in when calculating your pour cost.
+You should consider standard liquor pours and standard wine pours, as well as which glass that your draft beer will be served in when calculating your pour cost.
 Also, compare your actual pour cost with your potential pour cost.
 In determining whether your pour cost is too high, the biggest question is always what to compare it to.
 We recommend that you compare your actual percentage to the potential number, which can be determined by dividing the product’s cost by its selling price.

 For example, if BinWise Signature Beer costs $2 per bottle and is sold for $5, then the potential cost percentage is: